ACINQ/eclair/README.md

 ```

 You may also want to take advantage of the new configuration sections in `bitcoin.conf` to manage parameters that are network specific,
-so you can easily run your bitcoin node on both mainnet and testnet.
+so you can easily run your Bitcoin node on both mainnet and testnet.
 For example you could use:

 ```conf
 server=1